ManchesterBioinference/bioinference_website/content/authors/rob/_index.md

 bio: Research Fellow at the University of Manchester

 interests:
+  - Lung health
+  - Impacts of shift work
+  - Circadian biology
   - Epidemiology
-  - Circadian clock
-  - Asthma
+  - Bioinformatics/computational biology
-  - Impacts of shift work
-  - Bioinformatics & Computational Biology
-  - Machine Learning for Biomedical Data
+  - Machine learning

-Positions:
+positions:
   courses:
     - course: Research Fellow
       institution: Division of Immunology, Immunity to Infection and Respiratory Medicine, Division of University of Manchester